aitorperezzz/chanclol/README.md

 - Change the channel on which the bot sends its live messages
 - Print the status of the server: the players that are registered, and the channel being used to send live messages

+If a provided Riot ID does not exist, the bot will say so.
+If Riot is temporarily unavailable or rate limited, the bot will ask you to try again later.
+Players without ranked entries are handled normally and shown as not ranked.

 ## How to run it

 First prepare a `.env` file defining the following environment variables: